psychemedia/eurydice-resources/resources/__raising_the_eurydice.md

 By the end June, three months after the sinking of the Eurydice, a run of good weather had meant that things were now looking promising for a lift of the vessel.

-In the House of Commons, the Island's M.P., Mr. Baillie Gifford, wondered whether it might just be better to place a buoy over the wreck as a permament memorial.
+In the House of Commons, the Island's M.P., Mr. Baillie Gifford, wondered whether it might just be better to place a buoy over the wreck as a permanent memorial.
 Another M.P. asked whether tenders would be put out to private recovery specialists if the Admiralty failed, again, to raise the Eurydice.

 ```{admonition} THE EURYDICE. - Saturday, June 29th, 1878